Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Introduction

 \section{Introduction}

-Quantum teleportation (QT) is a well-known protocol that transmits the information of quantum states to remote locations using quantum entanglement together with local operations and classical communication (LOCC) \cite{bennett1993teleporting,bouwmeester1997experimental,boschi1998experimental}.
-Later, Hotta introduced a novel protocol called quantum energy teleportation (QET), which enables energy transmission via entanglement and LOCC \cite{hotta2008quantum}.
-Theoretically, QET can be realized in various physical systems, including spin chains \cite{hotta2008protocol,hotta2009quantum,hotta2010energy}, cold trapped ions \cite{hotta2009quantum}, harmonic chains \cite{nambu2010quantum}, and quantum fields \cite{hotta2008quantum,hotta2010quantum,hotta2010controlled,funai2017engineering,ikeda2023criticality}.
-QET has also been studied in holographic conformal field theory \cite{giataganas2016towards}.
+Quantum teleportation (QT) is a well-known protocol that transfers an unknown quantum state to a distant location by using quantum entanglement together with local operations and classical communication (LOCC) \cite{bennett1993teleporting,bouwmeester1997experimental,boschi1998experimental}.
+Subsequently, Hotta introduced a novel protocol called quantum energy teleportation (QET), which enables the extraction of energy from the ground state via entanglement and LOCC \cite{hotta2008quantum}.
+QET has been theoretically investigated in a variety of physical systems, including spin chains \cite{hotta2008protocol,hotta2009quantum,hotta2010energy}, cold trapped ions \cite{hotta2009quantum}, harmonic chains \cite{nambu2010quantum}, and quantum fields \cite{hotta2008quantum,hotta2010quantum,hotta2010controlled,funai2017engineering,ikeda2023criticality}.
+It has also been studied in holographic conformal field theory \cite{giataganas2016towards}.
 Recently, QET was experimentally demonstrated in the laboratory and on a quantum chip \cite{rodriguez2023experimental,ikeda2023demonstration}.
-Although QT and QET both rely on quantum correlations, their goals differ: QT transmits quantum state information, whereas QET aims to extract energy from a local subsystem rather than to restore the state.
+Although QT and QET both rely on LOCC, their goals differ: QT transmits quantum state information, whereas QET aims to extract energy from a local subsystem rather than to reconstruct the state.

-In the original QET protocol \cite{hotta2008quantum}, the sender (Alice) and the receiver (Bob) share the ground state, so Bob cannot extract energy from his subsystem by any local unitary operation alone.
-Alice’s measurement, however, increases the energy of her subsystem, and Bob’s subsystem collapses into a state that is no longer of minimal energy due to entanglement, enabling him to extract energy.
-The extracted energy is nevertheless less than the energy Alice injected, ensuring energy conservation.
-Alice must transmit her measurement outcome to Bob via classical communication before he can perform the extraction.
-Because there is no physical carrier transferring energy between Alice and Bob, the effective speed of energy transfer is limited only by the speed of classical communication.